nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * Exposes a `UnmodifiableObservableList<ReadOnlyTask>` object that can only be 'observed' i.e **`UI`** can be bound to this list so that the displayed list on the interface displays changes when the data in the list changes.

 * Changes are made on a FilteredList.
 The changes are then raised in an eventBus (see other sections) which mutates the `UnmodifiableObservableList<ReadOnlyTask>`.
-This causes the change within the list to be reflect in the **`UI`**.
+This causes the change within the list to be reflect in **`UI`**.

 #### Design Choices
 Changes are made on a FilteredList.
 The changes are then raised as an event (see other sections) which mutates the `UnmodifiableObservableList<ReadOnlyTask>`.
-This causes the change within the list to be reflect in the **`UI`**.
+This causes the change within the list to be reflect in **`UI`**.
 <br>

-ezDo stores all tasks, regardless done or undone, in one FilteredList (see `Storage` section for more information).
+ezDo stores all tasks, regardless done or undone, in one FilteredList (see [`Storage`](#35-storage) section for more information).
 As such, commands such as `Edit`, `Done` and `Kill` can be executed easily on a single list instead of keeping track of multiple lists of tasks with different types (done and undone).
 <br>